psazdar142/storefront_api/README.md

 TOKEN_SECRET=< enter string to be used for json web token >

 4.)
-Navigate to the database.json file and enter your postgres user name and password as show below.
+Navigate to the database.json file and enter your postgres user name and password as well as your desired port number as shown below.
+By default this program uses port 5432.
 {
     "dev": {
       "driver": "pg",